 In fact, Sarda casts all his spells this way, at least when he's around Black Mage.
 When BM copies an incredibly painful spell that Sarda has just used on him, he discovers that it's not a "make target vomit out his intestines" spell, it's a "make Black Mage vomit out his intestines" spell.

-When Sarda casts a spell that hurts you, you learn to cast a spell that hurts you.
+As Black Mage puts it: when Sarda casts a spell that hurts you, and you learn that spell, you learn to cast a spell that hurts you.

 Akinator knows pretty much every single person or character that anyone in the world even slightly cares about.
 It's not the "Dev Team", per se, but the contributions of millions of players that make up its bottomless knowledge.
 He also catches onto your attempts to con him — try to click "No" every time and the answer will be "Someone who kept clicking on No to see what happens".

 Twitter has a 140 character limit.
 If you try and make a tweet with more characters and click at the nick of time, it will read "Your tweet was over 140 characters.
 You'll have to be more clever".

 Is X a Prime Number? tells the viewer to stop wasting bandwidth whenever they look up an even number.
 Although "http://www.is.0.aprimenumber.com" just leads to the main site, it does have a unique message for zero, which can be found at "http://www.is.00.aprimenumber.com".
 Negative numbers will redirect you to the creator's main website, as will any string with an underscore in it.
 Finally, entering letters produces the message "I need a real number, yo."

 Should you enter 42, it will tell you that it's not a prime number, but it is the Answer.
 If you enter 666, it'll tell you "No. And you're not the first person to ask.
 You little devils."

 Putting 69 makes the site go "You pervert."